PasaOpasen/Stem-Lem-Pipeline/README.md

 ### Text preparations like removing some symbols and setting lower case

 After previous preparations we have list of sentences where each sentence is string or list of string.
-To apply some functions to strings in this construction there is `phrases_transform(phrases, func)` function where `func` is the function applying to each string.
+To apply some functions to strings in this construction there is `phrases_transform(phrases, func, progress_bar = False)` function where `func` is the function applying to each string.
 Also there are some wrappers of `phrases_transform` for certain tasks:
 * `phrases2lower(phrases)`
 * `phrases_without_excess_symbols(phrases, include_alpha = True, include_numbers = False, include_also = None)`